TropicLabs/tropiclabs/README.md

 🌐 **Global Community:** Connect with fellow users worldwide, share your roleplay experiences, and make new friends who share your passion for anime and storytelling.

-🎵 **Customization:** Personalize your conversations with a range of character outfits, backgrounds, and themes to enhance your roleplay experience.
+🎵 **Customization (Coming soon!):** Personalize your conversations with a range of character outfits, backgrounds, and themes to enhance your roleplay experience.

 💬 **Safe & Respectful Environment:** We prioritize a respectful and inclusive community, ensuring a positive and enjoyable experience for all users.